Doctor of Education (EdD)

 Just as teachers are now in greater demand than ever before, educational leaders are needed to manage and assist schools, school districts, state educational boards, and institutes of higher learning as they work to improve their instructional capabilities.
 The Doctor of Education program (EdD) uses an applied, project-based approach to prepare professionals who seek to lead improvements in the strategy, practice, policy, and outcomes of educational practice.
 EdD research focuses on solving a problem in the workplace or in the professional field of education.

-Why Earn Your EdD in Special Education with National University?
+Why Earn Your Doctorate in Nursing Education with National University?

 A conferred post-baccalaureate master’s degree or doctoral degree from a regionally or nationally accredited academic institution or an international institution determined to be equivalent through an approved evaluation service.
 Examples of acceptable doctoral degrees include Doctor of Philosophy (PhD) and Doctor of Education (EdD).

-In addition to the general requirements for admission to the EdD program, applicants to the Nursing Education specialization must provide a copy of the following:
+In addition to the general requirements for admission to the EdD program, Nursing Education specialization applicants must provide a copy of the following:

 - A valid and active RN license from the United States